NSW Work Injury Claim

 A Section 78 notice is a legal denial notice, not just an unhappy claims email.
 It tells you the insurer has formally denied liability or a benefit and has set out the reasons and evidence they want to rely on.
 Depending on the issue, delay can make review, payment recovery, treatment approval, and later PIC preparation much harder.

-What a Section 78 notice actually is
+Section 78 workers compensation act: what the notice actually is

 In practice, that notice often becomes the document that frames the whole dispute.
 It may attach medical reports, claim notes, factual assumptions, wage material, or an insurer theory that the injury is not work related, is really degenerative, or does not justify ongoing payments or treatment.